Sheriff: SC man serving in US Army accused of murdering grandparents in Chester County, arrested in Germany - NewsBreak

 Multiple law enforcement agencies began an extensive investigation into their deaths.

-On October 21, deputies said a Chester County Grand Jury indicted Scott on charges of two counts of murder and possession of a weapon during the commission of a violent crime.South Carolina man indicted for ‘assault on law enforcement’ during breach at U.S. Capitol
+On October 21, deputies said a Chester County Grand Jury indicted Scott on charges of two counts of murder and possession of a weapon during the commission of a violent crime.41-year-old man shot, killed after altercation in parking lot near Uptown Charlotte

 The US Army was notified of the arrest order and Military Police took Scott into custody in Germany where he was serving.